Theodore Wharton: Biography

-Wharton was born April 12, 1875 in Milwaukee, Wisconsin.
-He was the younger brother of Leopold Wharton, who was also became a film director.
+Wharton was born April 12, 1875, in Milwaukee, Wisconsin.
+He was the younger brother of Leopold Wharton, who also became a film director.

 In 1890, Wharton started in both the business side of the theater as well as acting in Dallas, Texas.
 He worked for a number of stock companies, including that of Augustin Daly until 1899, and then became a stage manager.
 In 1907, he visited Edison Studios and worked there until 1909.
 Over the next 3 years, he wrote and directed many screenplays for various studios including Essanay Studios.

 In 1912, the US government commissioned him to produce The Late Indian Wars, the first sevel-reel motion picture in America.
-It was filmed on location in the great plains, with a script by General Charles King and a large cast including other generals and "Buffalo Bill" Cody.
+It was filmed on location in the Great Plains, with a script by General Charles King and a large cast including other generals and "Buffalo Bill" Cody.

-The Whartons Studio opened in Ithaca, New York in 1914.
+The Whartons Studio opened in Ithaca, New York, in 1914.
 Stars he directed included Francis X. Bushman, Henry B. Walthall and Beverly Bayne.

 In the 1920s Wharton moved to Santa Cruz, California, as promoted by mayor Fred Swanton.

-He died November 28, 1931 in Hollywood.
+He died November 28, 1931, in Hollywood.